kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 * the applied object must contain all the fields that the controller cares about.
 * there are no way to remove fields that haven't been applied by the controller before (controller can still send a PATCH/UPDATE for these use-cases).
-* the objet doesn't have to be read beforehand, `resourceVersion` doesn't have to be specified.
+* the object doesn't have to be read beforehand, `resourceVersion` doesn't have to be specified.

 It is strongly recommended for controllers to always "force" conflicts, since they